Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 Managing Dependencies with Cargo
 ---
 In addition to helping build your project, its docs and run tests [Cargo](https://crates.io/) is also a powerful dependency management tool.
-During some of the updates to Rust the more experimental library features such as `EnumSet` got moved out into [collect-rs](https://github.com/Gankro/collect-rs), getting this crate and linking my project was pretty simple to do with Cargo by adding the [package](https://crates.io/crates/collect) as a dependency.
+During some of the updates to Rust the more experimental and niche modules such as EnumSet got moved out into [collect-rs](https://github.com/Gankro/collect-rs), getting this crate and linking my project was really easy to do with Cargo by adding the [package](https://crates.io/crates/collect) as a dependency.
 It's also possible to depend on git repositories as I've done with [image](https://github.com/PistonDevelopers/image) by specifying a git dependency, so now tray\_rust can output
 PNG and JPEG images!

-For executables Cargo also locks the versions you depend on so others trying to build your project will build with the same versions of the libraries you're building with making it smoother to build other people's packages and programs.
-It even works well on Windows which is always a bit of a hassle when trying to manage C or C++ dependencies.
+For executables Cargo also locks the versions you depend on so others trying to build your project will build with the same versions of the libraries you're building with, making it smoother to build other people's packages and programs.
+It even works well on
+Windows which is always a bit of a hassle when trying to manage C or C++ dependencies.
 Rust is still quite young and the ecosystem is very small compared to C and C++ so the comparison isn't really fair but I'm hopeful that Cargo will keep dependency management painless even as the ecosystem grows.

-Final Thoughts for Part 2
+Final Thoughts
 ---
 After working with Rust for longer I'm pretty happy with how the language is shaping up.
-To name a few features I had fun with over the past month, match expressions and the powerful iterator module are really nice to work with.
+To name a few features I had fun with over the past month: match expressions and the powerful iterator module are really nice to work with.
-The community is also very friendly and helpful, the Rust IRC channel and subreddit have been great resources over the past month and the [This Week in Rust](http://this-week-in-rust.org/) series is invaluable when keeping up with changes in the nightlies or just finding cool Rust write-ups.
+The community is also very friendly and helpful, the Rust IRC channel and subreddit have been great resources over the past month and [This Week in Rust](http://this-week-in-rust.org/) is invaluable when keeping up with changes in the nightlies or just finding cool Rust write-ups and discussion.

+#### Until Next Time
-For part 3 I'll work on getting a proper path tracing implementation running and fix some lingering bugs in the current code that I've worked around so far to render the scene for this post.
-I'll also take a look at the possibilities of rendering across multiple machines since path tracing will need much more compute power to render the scene quickly and this should be a fun idea to play with.
+For part 3 I'll work on getting a proper path tracing implementation running and fix some lingering bugs in the current code that I've worked around to render the scene for this post.
+I'll also take a look at the performance of giving each thread its own channel vs. a shared mpsc and possibilities for rendering across multiple machines.
+Path tracing will need much more compute power to render the scene quickly and this should be really fun to play with.

 If you have comments, suggestions for improvements or just want to say "hi" feel free to comment below, [tweet at me](https://twitter.com/_wusher) or ping me on IRC (I'm Twinklebear on freenode and moznet).